 HIST 201 - U.S. History: 1400-1800 (3)

-Students examine Native Americans and the impact of European conquest and settlement, institutionalization of slavery, struggle between empires and colonies, the American Revolution and emergence of the American Republic
+Students examine Native Americans and the impact of European conquest and settlement, institutionalization of slavery, struggle between empires and colonies, the American Revolution and emergence of the American Republic.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair..

 Offered: Fall, Spring.

 HIST 202 - U.S. History: 1800-1920 (3)

-Students examine industrial and social revolutions of the early nineteenth century, growing conflict over slavery, Civil War and Reconstruction, and emergence of Modern America through immigration, urbanization, industrialization and globalization.
+Students examine industrial and social revolutions of the early nineteenth century, growing conflict over slavery, Civil War and Reconstruction, and emergence of Modern America through immigration, urbanization, industrialization and globalization. .
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.

-.

 Offered: Fall, Spring.

 HIST 203 - U.S. History: 1920 to the Present (3)

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.

 Offered: Fall, Spring.

 HIST 204 - Global History since 1500 (3)

 Global history from 1500 to the present is surveyed.
-Identities and contributions of diverse world civilizations are explored, highlighting issues in the economic, political, social, cultural, and environmental domains.
+Identities and contributions of diverse world civilizations are explored, highlighting issues in the economic, political, social, cultural, and environmental domains. .
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.

 Offered: Fall, Spring.

 HIST 207 - History Through Numbers (4)

 This course uses statistics to enable students to broaden their historical reasoning so as to better assess the multiplicity of human, institutional, and environmental factors creating present and past historical reality.
+In Person, Hybrid, Online.

 General Education Category: Advanced Quantitative/Scientific Reasoning.

-Prerequisite: Completion of any mathematics general education distribution, and one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, HIST 108.

 Offered: Fall, Spring

 HIST 209 - The American Revolution (3)

 Emphasis is on the origins and development of the revolution, its critical role in the formation of national identity in a global context, and the nature of the Constitution.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Annually.

 HIST 217 - American Gender and Women’s History (3)

 Students examine changing gender ideals and lived experiences for women in American history, including distinctions among women based on variables of race, class and sexuality in American society.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Annually.

 HIST 218 - American Foreign Policy: 1945 to the Present (3)

 Students survey American foreign policy from 1945 to the present.
 Topics include the Cold War, relationships among international organizations, decolonization and theories of modernization.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Fall.

 HIST 219 - Popular Culture in Twentieth Century America (3)

 Students examine the influence of popular culture in American history, and how Americans utilized and interpreted popular culture such as films, television and music, throughout the twentieth century.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Alternate years.

 HIST 220 - Ancient Greece (3)